stridecolossus/JOVE/doc/blog/part 3 - cube demo/textures.md

 The only other change we need to make is to actually sample the texture in the fragment shader which involves:
 1. Adding a layout declaration for a `uniform sampler2D` with the binding index we specified in the descriptor set.
-2. Invoke the built-in `texture` function to sample the texture with the coordinate passed from the vertex shader.
+2. Invoking the built-in `texture` function to sample the texture with the coordinate passed from the vertex shader.

 The fragment shader should look like this: